Push Mower Buying Guide

 Size and Slope Of Your Yard

-This will help you select a mower with front-wheel or rear-wheel drive, or a push mower.
-A larger yard might also benefit from a gas engine, which doesn’t need lengthy extension cords and can be easily refilled if fuel starts to run low in the middle of the job.
+This will help you select a mower with front-wheel, rear-wheel, push-drive, or push-pull drive.
+A larger yard might also benefit from a gas engine, which doesn’t need lengthy extension cords and can be quickly filled if fuel runs low in the middle of the job.
 Meanwhile, smaller yards can easily be trimmed with an electric model.

 Deck Material

-Lawnmower decks can be made from either steel, plastic or composite materials.
-Steel is the heaviest-duty and can withstand tough beatings, but is very heavy and prone to rusting.
-Plastic decks will be very lightweight, making storage easy, but they can be brittle in cold weather and break the easiest.
-Composites will be the strongest and lightest out of the three options, but they also have the highest price due to the materials.
+Lawnmower decks can be made from steel, plastic, or composite materials.
+Steel is the heaviest duty and can withstand brutality, but it is heavy and prone to rusting.
+Plastic decks are very lightweight, making storage easy, but they can be brittle in cold weather and break the easiest.
+Composites are the strongest and lightest of the three options but have the highest price due to the materials used.

 Weight and Storage